Karima Bennoune : Appointed UN Special Rapporteur in the field of cultural rights in October 2015

-Background: Karima Bennoune was appointed UN Special Rapporteur in the field of cultural rights in October 2015.
-She is of Algerian-American descent and is a professor at the University of California-Davis School of Law, teaching human rights and international law.
+Background: Of Algerian-American descent, Bennoune is a Professor at the University of California-Davis School of Law, teaching human rights and international law.
 She has received numerous awards for her published works, focusing primarily on cultural rights issues and has spent over 20 years working in the field of human rights.

 Her work in the Human Rights Council consists of 6 objectives: